Giants of the Northeast Kingdom

 In the Review’s September 23, 2021, issue, Dan Chiasson takes stock of the Bread and Puppet Theater, a performance and art collective that began as a New York City street troupe in the 1960s and grew into a Vermont institution.
 One of the troupe’s cofounders, Elka Schumann, died on August 1 at age eighty-five.
 While her husband, eighty-seven-year-old Peter Schumann, and the other members of Bread and Puppet are committed to sustaining the organization’s working farm in Glover, Vermont, with its communal ethics and anticapitalist commitments, Chiasson’s piece asks what place there might be in contemporary America for a rural arts compound that “seems more or less frozen in 1975.”

-Chiasson’s connection to Bread and Puppet has personal, and regional, roots: a poet, teacher, and critic born in Burlington (“as almost everyone who has ever met me learns within seconds”), he grew up amid the peculiar mix of pastoral poverty, lefty politics, and stern northeastern discipline that often defines Vermont and the region.
+Chiasson’s connection to Bread and Puppet has personal and regional roots: a poet, teacher, and critic born in Burlington (“as almost everyone who has ever met me learns within seconds”), he grew up amid the peculiar mix of pastoral poverty, lefty politics, and stern northeastern discipline that often defines Vermont and the region.
 “Burlington was and is a tense place, not the idyll it’s sometimes cracked up to be,” he told me over e-mail this week.
 “There were fights about the homeless, constantly.
 One local businessman started a campaign he called ‘Westward Ho!’ offering free bus tickets to the homeless.”
 The state’s famous progressivism “can feel a little exclusive or picturesque, or perhaps hypothetical.”

 One notable Vermonter who was on the other side of the fight for affordable housing was the then mayor of Burlington.
 “A lot of my sense of myself and of Burlington at the time, in the late 1970s and early 1980s, is wrapped up in the phenomenon of one Bernard Sanders,” Chiasson explained.
 “He was introduced as a villain.
 My grandfather, a decorated WWII veteran—to me a frightening person—led the Vermont National Guard.
 I can remember watching from a window the approach of a wild-looking figure flanked by two students with clipboards, and my grandfather saying to my grandmother, ‘It’s Sanders, don’t answer the door.’”
 Nonetheless, Chiasson found himself supporting the Brooklyn socialist’s mayoral and congressional campaigns: